garrytrinder/garrytrinder.github.io/about.md

 title: About
 ---

-I am a Microsoft Certified Professional specialising in SharePoint and Office 365, based in Barnsley, UK.

-Currently working for [CPS](https://www.cps.co.uk "Corporate Project Solutions"), a multi award winning Microsoft Gold Partner based in Marlow, Buckinghamshire, as an Solutions Architect, specialising in Integration and Automation.

-In January 2020, I received the Microsoft [Most Valuable Professional](https://mvp.microsoft.com/en-us/PublicProfile/5003609) (MVP) for Office Development.

-In April 2020, I officially [joined](https://developer.microsoft.com/en-us/office/blogs/new-microsoft-365-patterns-and-practices-pnp-team-model-with-new-community-leads/) the Microsoft 365 Patterns and Practices (PnP) team through my contributions to the community and helping to lead the [Office 365 CLI](https://pnp.github.io/office365-cli/) project as a project maintainer.

-I am also a co-organiser of the [PowerPlatform User Group](https://www.meetup.com/PowerPlatform-User-Group-Leeds/) held in Leeds, which meets bi-monthly to discuss the latest announcements of features across Microsoft 365.
+Garry is a Microsoft Office Development MVP, Solutions Architect and Development Team Lead at [Corporate Project Solutions](https://www.cps.co.uk) (CPS), located in the UK.

+He has specialised in SharePoint and Office 356 development for the past 10 years and has had many roles from administrator, developer and consultant.
+In recent years, his focus has been on integration and automation in Microsoft 365 using the Microsoft Azure platform.

+Passionate about community, he is a [Microsoft 365 Patterns and Practices](https://pnp.github.io) (PnP) team member, co-maintainer of the open source tenant management tool, [CLI for Microsoft 365](https://pnp.github.io/cli-microsoft365) and is a co-organiser of the [PowerPlatform User Group Leeds](https://www.meetup.com/PowerPlatform-User-Group-Leeds/) (PPUG_Leeds).

+He is also a co-presenter of the [GreyHatBeard](https://www.greyhatbeard.com/) podcast, with colleagues [Kevin McDonnell](https://www.mcd79.com/) and [Alan Eardley](https://blog.eardley.co.uk), discussing all things Microsoft 365 and the modern workplace.